berriestime/eCommerce-Application/README.md

 - `test`: Runs the test suite using Vitest, a Vite-native test framework.

+- `coverage`: Generates a test coverage report using Vitest, which assesses the proportion of your codebase that is covered by your tests.
+This helps identify any gaps in your test suite that might need attention.

 To run any of these scripts, you can use `npm run` followed by the script name.
 For example, to start the development server, you would run:

 ```